Are you passionate about writing and interested in earning a living from it? Are you a freelance writer wanting to grow your business?

 Okay, but what does that really mean?

-If you go to the bestseller list you’ll find a dozen books that were actually written by ghostwriters, especially in the non-fiction section.
-Tom Clancy?
+If you go to the New York Times bestseller list you'll find a dozen books that were actually written by ghostwriters, especially in the non-fiction section.
+Barack Obama?
 He works with ghostwriters.
-James Patterson?
+Donald Trump?
 Yep.
-How else do you think he’s able to release six books a year?
 When Sheryl Sandburg, the COO of Facebook, published her bestselling book Lean In, she used a ghostwriter, too.

-For the last three years, ghostwriting has been my primary job.
-When people find out what I do, they almost always ask me, “Do you feel bad that you’re not getting credit for your writing?”
+When people found out what I do, they almost always asked me, “Do you feel bad that you're not getting credit for your writing?”

 My answer: no, I don't feel bad about being a ghostwriter at all, for two reasons: